 - Cognitive or behavioral deficits

-Handling receipts containing BPA is worse than ingesting it via canned food because it bypasses the liver, resulting in higher levels in the bloodstream.
+Handling BPA on receipts is worse than ingesting it via canned food because it bypasses the liver, resulting in higher levels in the bloodstream.
 Does this mean you’re certain to suffer from health issues if you handle chemical-ridden thermal receipts?
 Not necessarily.
 The dosage needed to render effects is still up for debate, but exercising caution is recommended by experts.

 Bottom line: Little-to-no exposure is best for your health.

 Although BPA is not banned in all products, manufacturers have taken steps to address consumers’ concerns by replacing the chemical with bisphenol S (BPS).
 Unfortunately, this alternative carries its own health risks.
-Many paper receipt manufacturers now offer BPA-free thermal receipts, but they still use chemical developers for printing and the receipts are likely made with BPS instead.
+Many paper receipt manufacturers now offer BPA free receipt paper, but they still use chemical developers for printing and the receipts are likely made with BPS instead.

 As a cashier, what can you do?
 Go paperless.
 It’s the safest and smartest option to protect both you and your customers from the potential effects of BPA.
 By opting for digital receipts, you eliminate handling paper receipts altogether.